digitalave/digitalave-old-site.github.io/_posts/2020-05-09-GitLab-Integration-with-Jenkins.md

 **Before You Begin !**

+In this tutorial, I'm going to  demonstrate you, how to integrated GitLab with Jenkins Server.
-In this tutorial, I assume you have already configured a Jenkins server and having GitLab account with you.
-If you don't have a Jenkins server, Please refer this article to configure a Jenkins server.
+I suppose, You've already installed Jenkins on your own.
+If you haven't Jenkins server, Please refer my previous video/article.
+I'll put the link in the description.

+REF: <a href="https://digitalave.github.io/spring/2020/04/06/How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04.html" target="_blank">https://digitalave.github.io/spring/2020/04/06/How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04.html</a>

 <a href="https://digitalave.github.io/spring/2020/04/06/How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04.html" target="_blank">How To Install & Configure Jenkins</a> : <a href="https://digitalave.github.io/spring/2020/04/06/How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04.html" target="_blank">https://digitalave.github.io/spring/2020/04/06/How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04.html</a>